Queers (TV series)

-Queers is a 2017 drama directed and produced by Mark Gatiss.
+Queers is a 2017 eight-part drama directed and produced by Mark Gatiss.
 It was created as part of the BBC's cycle "Gay Britannia", to mark the 50th anniversary of the passing of the Sexual Offences Act 1967.
 The show features interviews with gay characters at the margins of the community.
 It was broadcast by BBC America in collaboration with AMC Networks.

 Episodes

 The series has a total of 8 episodes, each consisting of one monologue.
 Every episode features a different speaker in a different year, spanning most of the 20th and the beginning of the 21st century.